bowen0701/adv-probability-notes/README.md

 # Advanced Probability Lecture Notes

-This repo is to collect my notes which were written for preparing my Statistics PhD qual exam for Advanced Probability in 2009.
+This repo is to collect my notes for preparing my Statistics PhD qual exam for Advanced Probability in 2009.

-Nevertheless, the notes are only hand-written, and I do not have time to transform them into LaTex or Markdown documents yet; maybe I will try to find some time in the near future.
+Nevertheless, the notes are only hand-written, and I do not have time to transform them into LaTex or Markdown documents yet; maybe I will try to find some time in the near future. :-)

 - [Lecture 1: Probability Fundamentals](./notes/probability_ch1.pdf)
 - [Lecture 2: Stochastic Convergences](./notes/probability_ch2.pdf)